informalsecurity/D2FAP/README.md

 # D2FAP (Dean Dorton Forensic Artifact Parser)
-This is a simple Powershell script designed to aid in the triage portion of an incident response.
+This is a simple PowerShell script designed to aid in the triage portion of an incident response.
 The idea is to automate the parsing of many commonly collected artifacts and provide some high level signatures to define events that may be of import to the event at hand.

 In the digital forensics world, there are many great resources on operating system artifacts that can be used during an investigation.
 There are also many great open-source tools that can be used to parse out the artifacts for review by an analyst.